stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 tags: ["2024", summer, vacation]
 categories: ["summer vacation 2024"]
 ---
-We toured *The Breakers* and cliff walk on our first full day in Newport, Rhode Island.
+We toured *The Breakers* and *Cliff Walk* on our first full day in Newport, Rhode Island.

-We walked to a nice, cheap, small Greek diner for breakfast.
+We walked to a nice, inexpensive Greek diner for breakfast.
 On the way back to our hotel, we walked along streets with old houses, flowers, and a community garden.

 ![Garden Sign]({{ site.pics_url }}20240709_092852.jpg)